santingh/coding-interview/Things-to-remember/Readme.md

    if not exact criteria then use sliding window

-   If your “metric” only ever goes up (or only down) as you slide, it’s monotonic → use the two‑pointer “atMost/Exactly” trick.
+   If your “metric” only ever goes up (or only down) as you slide, it’s monotonic → use the **two‑pointer “atMost/Exactly”** trick.

-Otherwise, it’s non‑monotonic → reach for prefix sums + hashing.
+ Otherwise, it’s non‑monotonic → reach for **prefix sums + hashing**.

 7. **Shortest Path**